Kerne Logo

 Published July 8, 2026

 An audit exists to find things.
-We do not know what it will surface, and pretending otherwise would defeat the point of paying for one.
-What we can decide in advance is how we will act on whatever it finds: how fast we triage, how we handle each severity, when a live surface is paused, and where the result is published.
+When this page was written we did not know what it would surface, and pretending otherwise would have defeated the point of paying for one.
+What we could decide in advance is how we would act on whatever it finds: how fast we triage, how we handle each severity, when a live surface is paused, and where the result is published.
 That is what this page pre-commits to.

 A protocol written before a finding lands is process.
 The same words written after a critical would read as damage control.
 Committing to them now, in public, is what lets us run an honest, real-time fieldwork diary without the diary becoming a liability.
 Nothing here promises the audit will come back clean.
 It promises that the response will be the same whether it does or not.